Samsung Galaxy S8+ Australian Review: Is bigger better?

 The Samsung Galaxy S8+ can be purchased online through the Samsung store, with pre-order deliveries from 21 April 2017, and general availability at retail from 28 April 2017.
 Its outright retail pricing in Australia sits at $1349 for a 64GB Galaxy S8+ in either Midnight Black, Orchid Grey or Maple Gold finishes.
 If you pre-order early enough, either direct through Samsung or with a carrier you should score a free Gear VR headset to go along with your shiny new Galaxy S8+

-If you’re after a contract, mobile, the Samsung Galaxy S8+ is also being offered across Telstra, Optus, Vodafone and Virgin Mobile on 24 month terms at a variety of plan levels.
+If you’re after a contract, mobile, the Samsung Galaxy S8+ is also being offered across Telstra, Optus and Vodafone on 24 month terms at a variety of plan levels.
 Here’s how each of the carrier’s Galaxy S8 plans compare:

 Samsung Galaxy S8+ Specifications